2026 ICD-10-CM Diagnosis Code L81.9

 • Itching of pigmented skin lesion

-• Non-melanin pigmentation due to exogenous substance
+• Non-melanin pigmentation caused by exogenous substance

 • Occupationally-acquired disorder of skin pigmentation